shadskii/ReactorFX/README.md

 ## Events
 In JavaFX actions from external sources are propagated through [Events.](https://docs.oracle.com/javase/8/javafx/api/javafx/event/Event.html)
 These Events can be emitted from `Node`, `Scene`, `MenuItem`, and `Window`.
 FXcellent Reactor provides simple, fluent, and consistent factories for the creation of Fluxes from these sources.
-You can create Fluxes from these by using `FxFlux.from()` and passing the source and `EventType` to listen to. `FxFlux.from()` provides overloaded factories so that omitting the `EventType` will result in a `Flux` that listens for `ActionEvents`.
+You can create Fluxes by using `FxFlux.from()` and passing the source and `EventType` to listen to. `FxFlux.from()` provides overloaded factories such that omitting the `EventType` will result in a `Flux` that listens for `ActionEvents`.

  ###### Events From A Control
  ```java